seth586/guides/FreeNAS/bitcoin/freenas_4_electrum.md

 Electrs will begin to index the blockchain into its own database.
 This can take a few hours, depending on your CPU and disk IO.
 When its done indexing, it will start to serve connections.

 ### 7. Client Setup
-Right click on your windows electrum client, select properties, and modify the shortcut (use your *.onion address or bitcoin jail ip, if configured in step 4)
+Right click on your windows electrum client, select properties, and modify the shortcut (use your .onion address or bitcoin jail ip, if configured in step 4)
 ```
 "C:\Program Files (x86)\Electrum\electrum-3.3.4.exe" -1 -s myprivateonionaddressocyn4rixm632jid.onion:50001:t
 ```
+Start your tor browser to connect to the tor network.
+Start electrum, select /tools/network/proxy and enable `use tor proxy at port 9150`.
+You should connect!

 ### How to update electrs
 ```